tvedtorama/restdbNative/README.md

 User authentication with Auth0 is a breeze, the GUI simply displays a login screen which is overlaid with the Auth0 login panel.
 When a JWT is received, the redux saga toggles state and the todo-GUI is shown.

 ATW the styling is not very flexible and a disgrace to the orgiginal (looks OK in iPhone 5 portrait).

+### Sagas

+redux-saga is used to control the flow of actions and data.
+One set of actions are comming from the GUI, and another is sent from the sagas when load/save operations are completed.
+Take a look at `app/sagas/mainLoop.ts`.

 ### Building and Debugging